tiandavis/fitness/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

+## Accessibility

+The application is accessible and can be navigated using the keyboard.
+The application is also responsive and can be used on mobile devices.

+Enable VoiceOver on your device to test the application's voice navigation capabilities.

 ## Test the application

 Use the following command to run the application tests: